 Stay informed with the latest updates in Houston and what SE Texas is doing to help those who have COVID-19 or are looking for more information on the virus.

-For those of you who made need to visit SE Texas ER regarding COVID-19 please keep in mind:
+For those of you who may need to visit SE Texas ER regarding COVID-19 please keep in mind:

 What's In the News

 With so many news sources reporting on the pandemic, sometimes the jargon used can get confusing.

 Here’s what the popular lingo you’re hearing means: